 On this page

 Unlike other medicines, Pharmac purchases and maintains a stock of all funded vaccines.
 The influenza (flu) and COVID-19 vaccines are managed differently.

 How we decide what vaccines to list in the Schedule

 Vaccines are added to the Pharmaceutical Schedule the same way as any other medicine.
 Someone, usually a vaccine supplier, applies to Pharmac to fund a vaccine.

 We then convene the Immunisation Advisory Committee.
 The advisory committee gives us clinical advice on vaccine funding applications and other matters.

 In July 2022, Pharmac took over management of the COVID-19 vaccine.
-We were also part of the all-of-government team that secured agreements for four different COVID-19 vaccines for New Zealanders.
+We were also part of the all-of-government team that secured agreements for the different COVID-19 vaccines for New Zealanders.